lalbornoz/PuTTie/PuTTie/README.md

    if present, on startup and written to on exit due to security concerns, even when ephemeral storage is selected.

+## Jump list integration

+PuTTie fixes bugs (particularly [[25](#r25)]) in PuTTy's jump list integration implementation.
+Owing to how shortcuts are specified to interact with jump lists, PuTTie shortcuts must have the Application User Model ID[[26](#r26)] common to both PuTTie and PuTTY set on them.
+A jump list-compatible shortcut creation tool is provided for this purpose.
+Follow the following steps in order to create such a shortcut:

+1. Extract the contents of the PuTTie release archive into a directory that will neither change name nor location in the future, such as ``%APPDATA%\PuTTie`` or ``%LOCALAPPDATA%\PuTTie``, etc.
+   If this directory is renamed and/or moved, steps 2. and 3. must be repeated.

+2. Run ``create_shortcut.exe`` from within this directory.
+A message box will be displayed on exit or failure.
+If it exits successfully, a shortcut named ``PuTTie.lnk`` by default will now exist in the same directory; the tool takes two optional arguments, corresponding to the file or path name of the shortcut and the file or path name to ``putty.exe``.

+3. The shortcut created in 2. may now be pinned to the Start menu via the context menu.

 ## Built with & tested on

 1. MinGW w/ GCC v11.3.0 & cmake v3.23.2 on Cygwin v3.4.2-1 & Windows 8.1 x64, resp.

 ## How to build

 ```shell
 $ git clone --recurse https://github.com/lalbornoz/PuTTie